top of page

 • Make sure both glutes are glued to the mat and with a straight back, look up

-4. Bound angle pose B
+4. Bound Angle Pose B

 In Sanskrit: Baddha Konasana B